Beit She'an: Egyptian period

-During the three hundred years of rule by the New Kingdom of Egypt, the population of Beit She'an appears to have been primarily Egyptian administrative officials and military personnel.
+Level VII (LB IIB).
 The town was completely rebuilt, following a new layout, during the 19th dynasty.
 The Penn Museum excavations uncovered two important stelae from the period of Seti I and a monument of Ramesses II.
-One of those steles is particularly interesting because, according to William F. Albright, it testifies to the presence of a Hebrew population: the Habiru, which Seti I protected from an Asiatic tribe.
+One of those steles is particularly interesting because it testifies to the presence Habiru, which Seti I protected from an Asiatic tribe.
+While William F. Albright identified the Habiru as "Hebrews" that identification has been challenged by newer scholarship.
 Pottery was produced locally, but some was made to mimic Egyptian forms.
 Other Canaanite goods existed alongside Egyptian imports, or locally made Egyptian-style objects.

 During the 20th Dynasty, invasions of the "Sea Peoples" upset Egypt's control over the Eastern Mediterranean.
 Though the exact circumstances are unclear, the entire site of Beit She'an was destroyed by fire around 1150 BC.
 The Egyptians did not attempt to rebuild their administrative center and finally lost control of the region.
 The 20th Dynasty saw the construction of large administrative buildings in Beit She'an, including "Building 1500", a small palace for the Egyptian governor.

 Over 50 clay anthropoid coffins were found at the site mainly from the 13th and 12th centuries BC.
 Most are in the typical Egyptian style but some are of a "grotesque" type linked to the Aegean which caused earlier archaeologists to suggest they were of the "sea peoples" which pharaoh Ramses III claimed to have resettled in the region.

+Level VI (LB IIB).
+Stratum S-4.
+Egyptian garrison (early 20th Dyn.
+Ramesses III).
+Sherds of Mycenaean IIIC pottery.